finbourne/lusid-sdk-python/sdk/docs/PortfoliosApi.md

 Get portfolio

-Retrieve the definition of a portfolio.
+Retrieve the definition of a particular portfolio.

 ### Example